natew/zero-lite/README.md

 # orez

-[Zero](https://zero.rocicorp.dev) development backend powered by [PGlite](https://pglite.dev) and [bedrock-sqlite](https://www.npmjs.com/package/bedrock-sqlite) (our WASM fork of SQLite's [bedrock branch](https://sqlite.org/src/timeline?t=begin-concurrent)).
-Bundles PostgreSQL and zero-cache into a single package with no native dependencies — both Postgres and SQLite run as WASM, so you can `bunx orez` and have a full backend up in seconds.
+It's [Zero](https://zero.rocicorp.dev) and [Postgres](https://pglite.dev) with no native dependencies in one package.
+Helped by a custom WASM fork of SQLite's [bedrock branch](https://sqlite.org/src/timeline?t=begin-concurrent) called [bedrock-sqlite](https://www.npmjs.com/package/bedrock-sqlite).
 No Docker, no Postgres install, no `node-gyp`, no platform-specific binaries.

 ```
 bunx orez
 ```

-Starts PGlite (Postgres via WASM), the TCP proxy, and zero-cache (SQLite via WASM).
-Ports auto-increment if already in use.
+Starts PGlite (WASM Postgres), a TCP proxy, and zero-cache with WASM SQLite.
 Exports a CLI, programmatic API, and Vite plugin.
+Comes with PGlite extensions `pgvector` and `pg_trgm` enabled by default.

 ## Install

 ```
 bun install orez
 ```

-PGlite extensions `pgvector` and `pg_trgm` are enabled by default on the postgres instance.

 ## CLI